aireilly/openshift-mkdocs/docs/scalability_and_performance/managing-bare-metal-hosts.md

 !!! note
     You can also manage the number of bare metal nodes using the `oc scale` command and the appropriate bare metal compute machine set.

-### Adding a bare metal host to the cluster using YAML in the web console
+### Adding a bare metal host to the cluster using YAML in the web console {#adding-bare-metal-host-to-cluster-using-yaml_managing-bare-metal-hosts}

 You can add bare metal hosts to the cluster in the web console using a YAML file that describes the bare metal host.